-The Company has faced a challenging year like many companies, due to the impact of COVID during the 12 month period.
-Hospitals have delayed operations or even issuing appointments for other than the seriously ill.
+The Company has faced a challenging year, due to the impact of COVID on increased NHS waiting lists, hospitals have delayed operations or even issuing appointments for other than the seriously ill.
 Many GP practices have adopted the same principles.
 This has resulted in a decreased demand for some of our product range.
-Sales of £65m were down by £5m (-7%) on 2020 sales of £70m, Profits Before Tax in the year have decreased from £1.6m to £1.3m, a decrease of 19%.
-The take up speed of our new Branded Generic division further exacerbated the reduced performance in the year.
+Sales of £63m were up by £4m (7%) on 2022 sales of £59m, Profits before tax in the year have increased from £1.1m to £1.2m, an increase of 9%.

-The company is confident that the restrictions enforced by the Government are very close to being removed and it has been stated that the backlog of patients and operations is a priority concern of the Government and will be addressed, therefore the Financial Year 2021/22 is forecast to result in a significant recovery towards the £90m levels of Pre-COVID.
+The company is confident that, although the majority of restrictions have been removed the backlog of patients and operations is a priority concern of the Government and will be addressed, therefore the Financial Year 2023/24 is forecast to result in a further recovery towards the levels of Pre-COVID.